GashinRS/kvasir-server-fork/Writerside/topics/Slices.md

 }
 ```

-This example allows clients with write-access to the Slice, to add or remove Persons, which must a `givenName`,
+This example allows clients with write-access to the Slice, to add or remove Persons, which must have a `givenName`,
 `familyName` and zero or multiple email addresses.

 #### Input type constraints